Online convex optimization for constrained control of linear systems using a reference governor: Setting

 Assumption~\ref{assump:L} is a common assumption in the literature on OCO-based control, compare, e.g., \cite{Li19,Nonhoff22}.

 Since the cost functions $L_t$ are a priori unknown, we can in general not compute the minimizing input of~\eqref{eq:opt_problem} online.
-Instead, similar to \cite{Nonhoff22}, we adopt the strategy of tracking the a priori unknown and time-varying optimal steady states given by
+Instead, similar to \cite{Nonhoff22}, we adopt the strategy of tracking the a priori unknown and time-varying optimal steady-state reference given by

-where $\intS$ is a compact, convex subset of $\setS$ such that $\intS \subseteq \int \setS$.
-Note that we can eliminate the equality constraint in the above optimization problem, i.e., the optimal steady-state reference at time $t$ is given by